tplews98/advent_of_code_2022/README.md

 - `all-tests`: Run all the tests for days which have solutions
 - `sa`: Run mypy and pylint on all days and tests
 - `autoformat`: Autoformat python code with black and isort
+- `everything`: Run all days, all tests, sa, and autoformat

 python3.9 or greater is required due the typing used.
 Change the `PYTHON_EXE` variable in `Taskfile` to run with a different executable than the default.